B1nus/wezy/README.md

 The cb compiler is a simple [one-pass compiler](https://en.wikipedia.org/wiki/One-pass_compiler).
 ## Command line interface
 Errors should
-- Be friendly and easy yo udnerstand
+- Be friendly and easy to understand
 - Have the necessary informations (file, location, values, stack trace etc...)
 - Be pretty printed using ANSI
 - Show the part of code in question
 # Parser
 indentation parsing from python.
 # Import/Include
-Import code or a module by using the `load` keyword `load graphics`.
-By default this code is imported at the top level, use the `as` keyword to give the code a namespace `load graphics as graph`.
-The lack of strings means that you're loading an module built into cb.
-To load a local file you put the relative path to the file inside quotation marks `load "localfile.cb"`. cb will only allow importing files in in the current directory or any subdirectory. cb will never load files in a parent directory.
-This is to make codebases easier to understand.
+Import code or a module by using the `load` keyword (`load graphics`).
+By default this code is imported at the top level, use the `as` keyword to give the code a namespace `load graphics as webgpu`.
+The lack of quotation marks means that you're loading an module built into cb.
+To load a local file you put the relative path to the file inside quotation marks `load "localfile.cb"`. cb will only allow importing files in the current directory or subdirectories. cb will never load files in a parent directory.
+This is to make code easier to understand.
 ## Downloading code from the internet
-You are free to download the code in any way of your chosing.
-Using `$ git submodule` is a good idea.
+You are free to download the code in any way of your chosing, but using [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) is a good idea.
 # Comptime
 Force any expression to be evaluated at compile time using `comptime`.
 This functionality is borrowed from [zig](https://zig.guide/language-basics/comptime).
 # Try